Eshaan-Lumba/flask-on-docker/README.md

 ### Development

-First, we can use `docker-compose` to build the Docker image and run the container.
+First, we can use `docker-compose` to build the Docker image and run the container (the `-d` flag allows us to run it in the background):
 ```
 $ docker-compose up -d --build
 ```
-We now need to start and create the databases:
+We now need to start and create the database:
 ```
 $ docker-compose exec web python manage.py create_db
 ```